How to Set Up a Shopify Store in 9 Steps

 A sample product page

-You can choose to use Shopify Payments or a compatible third-party payment processor for your Shopify store.
+You can use Shopify Payments or a compatible third-party payment processor for your Shopify store.
 Shopify offers customers the following payment methods:

 - Visa, Mastercard, American Express, Discover, JCB, Diners Club